lincolnloop/django-debug-logging/README.rst

 South migrations are included in case migrations are needed when upgrading to new versions.

-**If logging is enabled, any request to your site will result in a new row in the logging table.** You probably don't want to enable it during regular day-to-day development.

 To enable logging, create a DEBUG_LOGGING_CONFIG setting that looks like this::

     DEBUG_LOGGING_CONFIG = {
         'ENABLED': True,
     }

 To prevent any performance impact from the rendering of the Debug Toolbar, it is not shown.

+When logging is enabled, requests generated while there is an active test run will create debug log records.
+For the best results, don't use the site while a test run is in progress.

 Settings
 --------